cachecashproject/go-cachecash/deploy/cnet/README.md

 ## Running

 Containernet itself is run in a privileged container.
-The upstream project does not seem to tag releases.
-We are currently working with version `d764c67ec639`.
+We mirror container images from `containernet/containernet` to `cachecashproject/containernet` because The upstream project does not seem to tag releases and Docker Hub preserves only the last several untagged images.

 Each of the following commands should be run the following prefix in place of the ellipsis (...).
 ```
-docker run --name containernet -it --rm --privileged --pid=host -v $PWD:/cachecash-cnet -v /var/run/docker.sock:/var/run/docker.sock containernet/containernet
+docker run --name containernet -it --rm --privileged --pid=host -v $PWD:/cachecash-cnet -v /var/run/docker.sock:/var/run/docker.sock cachecashproject/containernet
 ```

 ```